Irish Gold Cup Preview, Tips, Runners & Trends (Dublin Racing Festival)

 Article Contributor Information

 We are blessed with an excellent team of specialists and experts at OLBG.
-Contributing to creating and maintaining this Irish Gold Cup Preview are at hand, Andy Powell and Darren Brett.
-They both work on the Horse racing tips team team looking after the tipsters and managing the tips settlement, whilst also creating and managing all of the horse racing event previews.
+Contributing to creating and maintaining this Irish Gold Cup Preview are at hand, Andy and James.
+They both work on the Horse racing tips team team looking after the tipsters and managing the tips settlement, whilst also creating and managing all of the horse racing event previews for International racing.

 Andy Powell